 Carol is has a unique and personal practice.
 She asks for specific goals for each meeting and provides concrete tools for a strong path forward.

 A phone discussion often begins the process.
 We then meet face-to-face, by phone or online to review issues.
 Addressing a priority concern, we explore how I work and methods I use.
 We end the first session by making a decision to proceed or not.
 If we decide to proceed, we clarify the desired objectives for the therapy.
 We confirm an hourly rate, recognizing that I am an out-of-network provider.

 M.Div. that included graduate hours and practicums in counseling

 Certified Addiction Specialist

 Training in Applied Existential Psychotherapy, Group Therapy, CBT.
 Clinical Pastoral Education, Sensorimotor Therapy and Horticultural Therapy

 Ordination as a Buddhist Priest by Jodo Shinshu Hongwanji-ha.
 13 years service leading a temple with as well as offering spiritual counseling.
 Also, I trained spiritual and mental health professionals in Japanese Methods of Psychology and mindfulness in the United States, Indonesia and Thailand.

 I am an out of network provider.

 My interest began in college when working with emotionally disturbed children.
-Later in life as a minister, I had so many coming to me for mental health services, I wanted more than spiritual training.
+Later in life as a minister, with so many coming to me for mental health services, I wanted more than spiritual training.
 To supplement my M.Div., I was trained and certified in several mental health practices.
-Watching the healing process in more depth as body, mind, and spirit in action, I made a commitment to offering practical therapy using a blend of Eastern and Western approaches.
+Watching the healing process in more depth as body, mind, and spirit in action, I made a commitment to offering practical therapy using a blend of Eastern and Western psychotherapeutic approaches.